overtron/anansi/README.md

-# Netflix Theme Extraction and Question-Answering System with Web Interface
+# Company Theme Extraction and Question-Answering System with Web Interface

-This project provides a complete system for extracting business themes from Netflix's investor relations documents and SEC filings, and a web interface for exploring these themes and asking questions about them.
+This project provides a complete system for extracting business themes from company investor relations documents and SEC filings, and a web interface for exploring these themes and asking questions about them.
+The system supports multiple companies, with Netflix included as the default example.

 ## System Components